 Garden Court is recognised as one of the leading chambers in the UK specialising in civil liberties and human rights.
 We are highly ranked in both the Legal 500 and Chambers & Partners for our expertise in this area of law and have a large number of individual barrister rankings.

 Over 40 years ago, Garden Court Chambers was founded on a commitment to hold state agents to account and promote fundamental human rights and freedoms.
 These principles are reflected throughout our work and embodied in our motto, ‘Do right, fear no-one’.

-Our Civil Liberties and Human Rights practice is made up of the following core areas:
+Our Civil Liberties and Human Rights barristers specialise in the following core areas: